bigman1170/Obsidian-Notes/Sessions Raw/Session 05.md

 Priests come in to attack 2 at each of us 1 Hits [[Vesyl]] for 5, 2 Hit [[Brian]] for 7, [[Brian]] hits him back and kills the guy, 1 Hit [[Joe]] for 4, 2 Miss [[Jackson]]
 [[Joe]] stabs man with a rapier for 7
 [[Vesyl]] Misses attack
-The Mob swarm and push us over and grapple all of us
+The Mob swarm and push us over and grapple all of us except [[Jackson]]